 Her digital collages and animations are made by layering and merging the artist's photos of nature, cities, dolls, drawings, paintings, etc. using Photoshop and After Effects.
 The imagery can be presented in varying ways and in virtually any size: as prints, mounted photographs, projected on a wall, or within digital frames.

-Wilkinson's artwork has been show extensively worldwide, and reviews and interviews have appeared in Huffington Post, Hyperallergic, and Creative Sugar Magazine.
-The Painted People recently starred in an experimental short film screened at the Greenpoint and NYC Indie Film Festivals, and also in photo essays published in “The Adirondack Review” and “Five:2:One”online.
+Wilkinson's artwork has been shown extensively worldwide, and reviews and interviews have appeared in Huffington Post, Hyperallergic, and Creative Sugar Magazine.
+Her experimental short films were screened at the Greenpoint and NYC Indie Film Festivals, and a video installation was shown at the 13th Street Repertory Theater, NYC, in a play called "Lovers, Letters and Killers."
+Photo essays were published in “The Adirondack Review” and “Five:2:One”online.
 Her writing has been featured on WNYC’s “Leonard Lopate Show,” on the NPR show “Living on Earth,” in “Columbia Journal” online and “Digging Through the Fat.”